SergioElegacyN/FEAcademy22/README.txt

 - HTML5 : to print the info in screen.
 - JavaScript : to connect with the API and GET the info in JSON, after that I gonna send the info to my INDEX.HTML files.
 - CSS3 : for styles I gonna use CSS3 with BOOTSTRAP library, to give personality to the INDEX.HTML file.
-- JQUERY : for call BOOTSTRAP succesfully.
-- BOOTSTRAP : to made the document responsive using the column system.
 ________________________________________________________________________________________________________________________
 I gonna divide the body into four parts: I-II-III-IV